halomod/hmf/docs/index.rst

 of `hmf`.
 The final, optional, library is pycamb, which can not be installed using pip currently.

-Please see the readme at http://github.com/steven-murray/pycamb.git for up-to-date installation instructions.
+Please follow the guidelines on its `readme page <https://github.com/steven-murray/pycamb.git>`_. installation instructions.

 .. note :: At present, versions of CAMB post March 2013 are not working with